eclipsesource/tabris-decorators/doc/dependency-injection.md

 ## @injectable

 Apply this to a class to register it for injection.
-It can be injected as itself or as any of it's super-classes (except `Object`).
+It can be injected as itself or as any of its super-classes (except `Object`).

 ```ts
 class Foo {}